miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

 In 2015, the [Genome Sequence Informatics](http://labs.oicr.on.ca/genome-sequence-informatics/) team at OICR chose MISO as their new LIMS system.
 OICR did not want to fork MISO entirely, so together the team at Earlham and OICR worked out a development plan to better support multiple institutes with the same code base.

-Presently, MISO has five full-time developers between the two institutions.
+Presently, MISO has three part-time developers between the two institutions.
 All active work is visible on Github and undergoes thorough code reviews and testing before being integrated into the mainline branches.
 Releases are pushed weekly to Github.

 ## Overview of Features